svenssonaxel/pdf-sign/README.md

 ## What

-A tool to sign PDF files.
+A tool to sign PDF files, with Linux support.
 We are here referring to the visible, non-cryptographic squiggles.

 ![](README-example.gif)